koenVDZ/bvt-wp-theme/readme.txt

 == Copyright ==

-Fancy Lab WordPress Theme, Copyright 2019 inbrackets.dev Fancy Lab is distributed under the terms of the GNU GPL
+Brazil Virtual Tour WordPress Theme, Copyright 2019 inbrackets.dev Brazil Virtual Tour is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by